Azure-Samples/NVIDIA-Deepstream-Azure-IoT-Edge-on-a-NVIDIA-Jetson-Nano/README.md

 ## F. A.Q.

+### Is Moby officially supported with DeepStream and IoT Edge?

+While Moby does, IoT Edge does not yet support the new way to mount NVIDIA GPUs into a Docker container.
+This support is planned with release 1.0.10 of IoT Edge for early 2020.
+For now, you still need to use the previous [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) runtime with Docker CE, which is installed by default on Jetson Nano.
+That's why Deepstream SDK on IoT Edge is currently in preview.

 ### Which AI models does Deepstream support?

 Deepstream relies on [NVIDIA TensorRT](https://docs.nvidia.com/deeplearning/sdk/tensorrt-developer-guide/index.html) in do the inferencing.
 Thus any AI models supported by TensorRT is supported with Deepstream.
 In practice, most of AI models are supported by TensorRT.
 See this [list of all layers supported by TensorRT](https://docs.nvidia.com/deeplearning/sdk/tensorrt-developer-guide/index.html#layers).